parku8it/TheMossProject/README.md

 Moss is written in rust and currently only works in cli. as of now, it features attaching files for mounting, inspecting file payload using tui built with ratatui and creating empty .moss files

 # How to use
+!!!BIG BIG NOTE (yes, again)!!!; Moss files are append only, so files you delete in a moss will just be unlinked, but still stay in the file.
+Over time this can accumulate and make the file much much bigger than it needs to be.
+To make your moss big again, just use the clean feature.
+Personally, it cleaned up to 9GBs of dead data in a few seconds, so its pretty good.

 ## For Windows:
   Attaching moss to drive letter:
   ```bat